plass is a password manager. Every

 - Path to the gpg(1) executable.

-- Path to the password store directory tree.
+- Alternative path to the password store directory tree.

 - File containing the GPG recipient used to encrypt the passwords.